nebari-dev/nebari/docs/source/installation/usage.md

   --ssl-cert-email admin@test.com
 ```

-The command above will generate the `qhub-config.yaml` config file
-with an infrastructure deployed on `aws`, named `projectname`, where
-the domain will be `qhub.dev`.
+The command above will generate the `qhub-config.yaml` config file with an infrastructure deployed on `aws`, named `projectname`, where the domain will be `qhub.dev`.

-The deployment
-will use `github-actions` as the continuous integration (CI) provider,
-automatically provisioning a repository on GitHub under the URL `github.com/quansight/projectname`
+The deployment will use `github-actions` as the continuous integration (CI) provider, automatically provisioning a repository on GitHub under the URL `github.com/quansight/projectname`

 User authentication will be by `auth0`, and an OAuth2 app will be created on Auth0 automatically.
 There are several flags that allow you to configure the deployment:

 - `aws` indicates that the project will be deployed on the Amazon AWS Cloud provider.
     + Other providers are: `gcp`, `do` and `azure`.
-- `--project`: the name of the project is required to be a string compliant with the Cloud provider recommendations.
+- `--project`: The name of the project is required to be a string compliant with the Cloud provider recommendations.
 For
   more details see official Cloud provider docs on naming policies and check the [note below](#project-naming-convention).
-- `--domain`: domain for your cluster.
+- `--domain`: Domain for your cluster.
 This pattern is also required if you are setting your own DNS through a provider other than Cloudflare.
-- `--ci-provider`: specifies what provider to use for CI/CD.
-Currently, supports GitHub Actions, GitLab CI, or none ("github-actions", "gitlab-ci", or "none").
+- `--ci-provider`: Specifies what provider to use for CI/CD.
+Currently, supports GitHub Actions, GitLab CI, or none.
-- `--auth-provider`: This will set configuration file to use the specified provider for user authentication (value can be "auth0", "github", or "password").
+- `--auth-provider`: This will set configuration file to use the specified provider for user authentication.
+The values can be `auth0`, `github`, or `password`.
-- `--auth-auto-provision`: This will automatically create and configure an application using OAuth (assuming `--auth-provider` is `auth0` or `github`).
+- `--auth-auto-provision`: This will automatically create and configure an application using OAuth, assuming the `--auth-provider` is `auth0` or `github`.
 - `--repository`: Repository name that will be used to store the Infrastructure-as-Code on GitHub.
 - `--repository-auto-provision`: Sets the secrets for the GitHub repository used for CI/CD actions.
 - `--ssl-cert-email`: Provide an admin's email address so that LetsEncrypt can generate a real SSL certificate for your site.
 If omitted, the site will use a self-signed cert that may cause problems for some browsers but may be sufficient for testing.

-You will be prompted to enter values for some of the choices above if they are ommited as command line arguments (for example project name and domain).
+You will be prompted to enter values for some of the choices above if they are omitted as command line arguments (for example project name and domain).

 The `qhub init` command will also generate an initial password for your root Keycloak user: